joker-b/botzo/_books/signs.md

 We wondered if their personalities were influenced by the calendar.
 And as animals without a calendar presence of their own, what might it be?

-The result is a collection of new, alternative and forward-looking new zodiacal animals -- or are they forgotten, and only now remembered?
+The result is a collection of new, alternative and forward-looking new zodiac animals -- new, or are they forgotten, and only now remembered?

 Readers and visitors are invited to consider that perhaps they are more than an ox or rat -- there may be a new and better sign for them.
 Or enjoy choosing new signs for their friends (or enemies).

 Available as an individual hardcover book or in a gallery edition, packaged with editioned prints from the set.